Master of Education (Cognitive Psychology and Educational Practice) (Basic level entry)

 Recommended Study Pattern

-Students are required to undertake study in six compulsory topics and the remaining topics to complete the basic entry level for the course are chosen from an extensive range in option topics.
+Students are required to undertake study in six compulsory subjects and the remaining subjects to complete the basic entry level for the course are chosen from an extensive range of elective subjects.

-To complete the requirements of the Master of Education (Cognitive Psychology and Educational Practice) (Basic level entry), students must successfully complete six core (compulsory) topics and ten option topics chosen from an extensive range of option topics.
+To complete the requirements of the Master of Education (Cognitive Psychology and Educational Practice) (Basic level entry), students must successfully complete six core (compulsory) subjects and ten elective subjects chosen from an extensive range of electives